 Confidential: For most people, getting a paternity test is an intensely private family experience and not something they want publicized.
 It’s important to find a home paternity test lab for which confidentiality and security are high priorities.
 Customers should have access to a secure online account where they can get updates on their test and where their results report is posted.
 And customer service representatives should require proof of identification before releasing any info over the phone or in print.

-Affordable: For a simple paternity test (one possible father+ one child + the mother), the cost should be no more than $150, including the lab fee and retail price of the kit.
+Affordable: For a simple paternity test (one possible father+ one child + the mother), the cost should be no more than about $150, including the lab fee and retail price of the kit.
 There are labs that charge hundreds of dollars for this type of paternity testing, yet the processes are identical to the ones for more affordable at-home tests.

 Options: There are times when a possible father is not available for testing.
 A good DNA testing lab also offers family reconstruction testing to help determine paternity or family relationships testing other family members.
 This type of test costs more due to the more extensive analysis required, but it should definitely be an option.